ciankingston/structure_generators/README.md

 # structure_generators

-There are a number of published methods for the generation of biologically relevant molecules/analogs
+Personal adaptions of a few published methods for the generation of structural analogs.
+Designed for applications in medicinal chemistry.

 (1) mmpa_medchem_playbook.ipynb

-This script generates analogs using medicinal chemistry "intuition" which is obtained via matched molecule pair analysis of the ChEMBL database.The workflow is described in J. Chem.
+This script generates analogs using medicinal chemistry "intuition" that is obtained from matched molecule pair analysis of the ChEMBL database.The workflow is described in J. Chem.
 Inf.
 Model.
-2021, 61, 2, 729 (https://pubs.acs.org/doi/10.1021/acs.jcim.0c01143 and an overview of the code is available at https://github.com/mahendra-awale/medchem_moves).
-Note mmpdb v2.2 was required, which was directly installed from github (pip install git+https://github.com/mahendra-awale/medchem_moves.git).
-This package requires the chemblDB3.sqlitdb to be downloaded and stored.
+2021, 61, 2, 729 (https://pubs.acs.org/doi/10.1021/acs.jcim.0c01143) and an overview of the code is available at https://github.com/mahendra-awale/medchem_moves.
+Note that mmpdb v2.2 was required, which was directly installed from github (pip install git+https://github.com/mahendra-awale/medchem_moves.git).
+This package requires the chemblDB3.sqlitdb to be downloaded and stored locally.

 (2) user_defined_molecular_assembly.ipynb + amines.xlsx + BAs.xlsx